zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 [^1]: https://feedbackassistant.apple.com

+^SwiftUI is still very new, new patterns have been introduced at every major iOS release, and old patterns have been deprecated.
+^Things have and will change for a few more years.
 ^The SwiftUI team listens to the community feedback, I've never received as many responses to all my feedback as after SwiftUI

 ---